MenelikBerhan/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 a file containing the password for `ELF` [crackme4](https://github.com/alx-tools/0x17.c)

+## 102-result.py

+a program that prints the largest palindrome number made from a product of two three digit numbers.
+Can use for others digit numbers by incrementing first loop range start value.
+E.g: for a in range(99, 0, -1) can print for 2 digits.

 ## 102-result

 a file containing the largest palindrome made from the product of two 3-digit numbers